Azure/azure-powershell/src/Storage/Storage.Management/help/New-AzStorageAccount.md

 ```

 ### -AllowBlobPublicAccess
-Allow public access to all blobs or containers in the storage account.
+Allow anonymous access to all blobs or containers in the storage account.
 The default interpretation is false for this property.

 ```yaml
 Type: System.Boolean